 Yosemite Lodging (In-Park)

-Yosemite offers a range of lodging options within the park.
-These range from simple tent cabins to deluxe rooms at the park’s luxury lodge.
-Some of the best options for in-park lodging include:
+Yosemite offers a variety of lodging options within the park, catering to different preferences and budgets.
+These range from simple tent cabins to upscale rooms at the park’s luxury lodge.
+Some of the best in-park lodging options include:

-It’s located in Yosemite Valley and is convenient to most major sights.
-The property has a swimming pool, bike rentals, shuttle access, an ice rink in the winter, and dining options that include a coffee shop and a small bar.
+Located in Yosemite Valley, Curry Village offers convenient access to many of the park’s major sights.
+The property features amenities such as a seasonal swimming pool, bike rentals, shuttle service, and an ice rink during the winter months.
+Guests can also enjoy on-site dining options, including a coffee shop and a small bar.

-The property is within walking distance of Yosemite Falls and many other Valley sights.
-It has multiple dining options, a swimming pool, and bike rentals.
-It’s also one of the few places in Yosemite National Park that gets some wifi.
+Located within walking distance of Yosemite Falls and other iconic Valley sights, the lodge offers multiple dining options, a swimming pool, and bike rentals.
+It is also one of the few places in Yosemite National Park that has strong Wi-Fi, making it a practical choice for visitors seeking both comfort and connectivity.

 Private Lodging (Outside Park)

-Tenaya Lodge is a beautiful resort located a little over an hour from Yosemite Valley.
-It’s located just two miles from Yosemite National Park’s South Gate and is close to Mariposa Grove.
-The main lodge offers standard and deluxe rooms and the property has private, detached cottages as well.
+Tenaya Lodge is a beautiful resort located just over an hour’s drive from Yosemite Valley, situated only two miles from Yosemite National Park’s South Gate and near Mariposa Grove.
+The main lodge offers a range of accommodations, including standard and deluxe rooms, as well as private, detached cottages for added privacy.

-The lodge has four swimming pools, hot tubs, a spa, bike rentals, and restaurants.
-It offers a variety of activities such as horseback riding.
-Tenaya also offers tours that guarantee entry to the park during times when a reservation is required.
+The resort features four swimming pools, hot tubs, a full-service spa, bike rentals, and several dining options.
+Guests can enjoy a variety of activities, such as horseback riding.
+Additionally, Tenaya Lodge offers guided tours that include guaranteed park entry during periods when reservations are required.

 Quality Inn Yosemite Valley Gateway